Top 5 Whole Life Companies for Infinite Banking

 I’ve designed thousands of Infinite Banking Whole Life policies for clients over the last 18 years, and I also proudly own 14 policies for 6 family members with more than 7 figures of cash value inside.
-I have seen clearly what works, what doesn’t, and how to properly optimize an ordinary Whole Life policy so it excels for Infinite Banking. – John “Hutch” Hutchinson, 12/6/2025.
+I have seen clearly what works, what doesn’t, and how to properly optimize ordinary Whole Life insurance so it shines for Infinite Banking. – John “Hutch” Hutchinson, 12/6/2025.

 Bottom Line Up Front: